jsalfity/CarND-Traffic-Sign-Classifier-Project/README.md

 My final model results were:
 * training set accuracy of 100%
-* validation set accuracy of 95%
+* validation set accuracy of 94%
-* test set accuracy of 95%

 ###Test a Model on New Images